V838 Monocerotis: Atypical nova outburst

 The outburst of V838 Monocerotis may be a nova eruption after all, albeit a very unusual one.
 However, this is very unlikely considering that the system includes a B-type star, and stars of this type are young and massive.
 There has not been enough time for a possible white dwarf to cool and accrete enough material to cause the eruption.

 Thermal pulse of a dying star

-V838 Monocerotis may be a post-asymptotic giant branch star, on the verge of its death.
+V838 Monocerotis may be a post-asymptotic giant branch star, on the verge of going supernova.
 The nebulosity illuminated by the light echo may actually be shells of dust surrounding the star, created by the star during previous similar outbursts.
 The brightening may have been a so-called helium flash, where the core of a dying low-mass star suddenly ignites helium fusion disrupting, but not destroying, the star.
 Such an event is known to have occurred in Sakurai's Object.
 However, several pieces of evidence support the argument that the dust is interstellar rather than centered on V838 Monocerotis.
 A dying star that has lost its outer envelopes would be appropriately hot, but the evidence points to a young star instead.